Analysis | The Indian Debt Default That Has People Worried: QuickTake

 2. What’s gone wrong?

 It’s run short of cash.
 As well as a recent drying up of new infrastructure projects in India, IL&FS has felt the pain from interest rates that have soared to multi-year highs for short-term borrowings.
 On top of that, some of IL&FS’s own construction projects, including roads and ports, have faced cost overruns amid delays in land acquisition and approvals.
 Disputes over contracts have locked about 90 billion rupees of payments due from the government.
 In the meantime, Ravi Parthasarathy, at the helm of the IL&FS empire at its inception, stepped down for health reasons in July.
 The Reserve Bank of India has initiated a special audit.
-The bottom line: IL&FS Financial Services has only $27 million at hand, and about $500 million of repayment obligations over the next six months.
+The bottom line: IL&FS Financial Services has about $500 million of repayment obligations over the next six months.
+Its debts total about $12.6 billion.

 3. Why are individual investors affected?